shambaolu-glitch/AI-Summarizer/readme.md

 ## 🚨 Tutorial

-This repository contains the code corresponding to an in-depth tutorial available on our YouTube channel, <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>Shmabaolu-glitch</b></a>.
+This repository contains the code corresponding to my skill set  on our linkedin file, <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>Shmabaolu-glitch</b></a>.

 If you prefer visual learning, this is the perfect resource for you.
-Follow our tutorial to learn how to build projects like these step-by-step in a beginner-friendly manner!
+Follow our link and chat me up for jobs to learn how to build projects like these step-by-step in a beginner-friendly manner!

 ## <a name="introduction">🤖 Introduction</a>